Aliases for CENPB Gene

 GeneCards Summary for CENPB Gene

 CENPB (Centromere Protein B) is a Protein Coding gene.
 Diseases associated with CENPB include Crest Syndrome and Raynaud Disease.
 Among its related pathways are FOXM1 transcription factor network.
 GO annotations related to this gene include nucleic acid binding and chromatin binding.
 An important paralog of this gene is TIGD4.

 UniProtKB/Swiss-Prot for CENPB Gene

-Interacts with centromeric heterochromatin in chromosomes and binds to a specific 17 bp subset of alphoid satellite DNA, called the CENP-B box.
-May organize arrays of centromere satellite DNA into a higher-order structure which then directs centromere formation and kinetochore assembly in mammalian chromosomes.
+Interacts with centromeric heterochromatin in chromosomes and binds to a specific 17 bp subset of alphoid satellite DNA, called the CENP-B box (PubMed:11726497).
+May organize arrays of centromere satellite DNA into a higher-order structure which then directs centromere formation and kinetochore assembly in mammalian chromosomes (Probable).